TitanAxfr/AI-chatbot-using-langchain/README.md

 4. If no good match is found, it tells you that no relevant answers are available.

 ## How to Run
-Run the script with a query:
+Intitally create a database by running the create_database script.. put the required data in the data/books directory Run the script with a query:
 ```sh
 python chatbot.py "Your query here"